• Compliance

 Consider having a Provost, Dean, or respected department chair lead the discussions, perhaps with external or in-house counsel.
 Including an attorney experienced in state law is wise for institutions in states such as New York that have specific statutory training requirements.

-Review the Policy on Consensual Relationships
+Review Your Consensual Relationships Policy

 Periodically refreshing faculty on your institution’s policy is a good practice.
-If your institution bans any relationships (for example, between employees and direct supervisors), focus on these and remind faculty of the penalties for noncompliance.
+If your institution bans certain relationships (for example, between employees and direct supervisors), focus on these and remind faculty of the penalties for noncompliance.

 Highlight the Pitfalls of Electronic and Digital Communication